Welcome to today's edition of the Rush 24-7 podcast.

 And nothing had changed.

-It was all the same stuff as it was when I left at the top of the list, Obamacare and the Obamacare website, and ancillary, the Republican Party, the GOP, Chris Christie.
+At the top of the list, Obamacare and the Obamacare website and Ancillary, the Republican Party, the GOP, Chris Christie.

-I told you people, I told you he's going to be seeking the Democrat Party.
+I told you, people, I told you he's going to be seeking the Democrat Party.

 Did you he refused?

-He just became the president of the Republican Governor's Association.
+He just became the president of the Republican Governors Association.

 And then Governor Christie said, I don't know that I could support a Republican against Governor Cuomo in New York.